 Employee Wellness.
 We continue to offer affordable health, dental and vision care to all full-time employees, and part-time employees working more than 20 hours per week.
 In addition, we provide a generous contribution to employees' health savings accounts, and offer an employee assistance program to all employees that provides behavioral counseling, monthly educational seminars, legal and financial consultants, and resources on a number of topics important to employee well-being.
-We also offer a generous Paid Time Off ("PTO") program, which includes unlimited PTO for director level and above employees, as well as a fitness reimbursement program.
-As of December 31, 2022 approximately 48% of our employees worked remotely and with respect to employees who worked in the office, we complied with all CDC, state, and local guidelines related to COVID 19.
+We also offer a generous Paid Time Off ("PTO") program, which includes self-managed PTO for all employees, as well as a fitness reimbursement program.
+As of December 31, 2023, approximately 57% of our employees worked remotely and with respect to employees who worked in the office, we complied with all CDC, state, and local guidelines related to COVID 19.